tensorlakeai/indexify/docs/docs/apis/content_ingestion.md

     }
     ```

-## Extractor Bindings
+## Extraction Policies
-Extractor Bindings are rules to instruct Indexify to run a particular extractor on content in a namespace.
-Bindings are evaluated when new content is added and extractors are run automatically on new or existing content.
-Bindings keep indexes updated as new content is ingested.
+Extraction Policies are rules to instruct Indexify to run a particular extractor on content in a namespace.
+These policies are evaluated when new content is added and extractors are run automatically on new or existing content.
+Extraction Policies keep indexes updated as new content is ingested.
 Additionally, filters can be added to specifically restrict the content being extracted and added to the index.

-For ex, the example below binds the extractor `MiniLML6` to all the content in the namespace `default` which has labels `source` as `google`.
+For ex, the example below adds the policy `MiniLML6` to all the content in the namespace `default` which has labels `source` as `google`.
 Anytime any text is added to the namespace with labels that matches the content they are indexed.

 === "python"
     ```python
-    client.bind_extractor(
+    client.add_extraction_policy(
         extractor="tensorlake/minilm-l6",
         name="minil6",
         labels_eq="source:google",